LonoCloud/conlink/README.md

 The container to container links are created after the first process in the container starts executing.
 This means the interfaces for those links will not be immediately present.
 The container code will need to account for this asynchronous interface behavior.
-The `node2` service in `examples/test2-compose.yaml` shows a simple example of a container command that will wait for an interface to appear before continuing with another command.
+The `node` service in `examples/test2-compose.yaml` shows a simple example of a container command that will wait for an interface to appear before continuing with another command.